mirko-pagliai/cakephp-link-scanner/README.md

 [Cookbook](http://book.cakephp.org/3.0/en/plugins.html#loading-a-plugin).

 ## To do list
-* allow optional scanning of external links, without recursion;
 * allow the use of a configuration file for the shell;
-* allow to use a regex to exclude links.

 ## Versioning
 For transparency and insight into our release cycle and to maintain backward